All of us are limited in the time and energy we have. Everyone requires a balance of work and rest, and no one person can do it all.

-When side hustling, it’s important to remember our purpose and also our goals for our work.
-If we are looking to create, grow and scale a business, at some point, the question needs to be asked, “should you do the work yourself or outsource it?”
+If you are looking to grow and scale your business, at some point, the question needs to be asked:

-This seemingly simple question has a little more too it than you might think, and in this post we will explore this.
+This seemingly simple question has more to it than you might think, and in this post we will explore this.

-In addition to this exploration, I will be sharing with you my experience (which is happening this month – more like this week!) with outsourcing and offloading work, and discuss when I think it’s appropriate to do the work yourself or outsource the work.
+In addition to this exploration, I will be sharing with you my experience with outsourcing and offloading work, and discussing when I think it’s appropriate to do the work yourself or if you should outsource it.